The Anatomy of a Strong Science Job Post

 Find ways to highlight the collaborative and supportive aspects of your team structure.
 Consider including data on high retention rates or employee survey stats.
 The most effective employer branding strategies feature stories, quotes, and personal experiences directly from current employees.
 This approach allows prospective hires to vividly imagine themselves as part of the organization and culture.

 Crafting a compelling job post is crucial for life science recruitment.
 It serves as the first impression for potential candidates and can make all the difference in attracting top talent to your organization.
 The tips here offer a roadmap for creating a job ad that will truly stand out in a crowded marketplace.
-While a strong job ad can be powerful on its own, C&EN recruitment advertising can help you craft a custom recruitment campaign that can emphasize your employer brand, ultimately reaching more qualified scientific candidates to drive your life science initiatives forward.
+While a strong job ad can be powerful on its own, ACS recruitment advertising can help you craft a custom recruitment campaign that can emphasize your employer brand, ultimately reaching more qualified scientific candidates to drive your life science initiatives forward.
 For their expertise, contact classifieds@acs.org.